rex-hi-ai/rex-cli/.taskmaster/docs/prd.md

 ## Risk: Utility Integration is Difficult
 The design for how Utilities are defined and executed might be flawed, making it difficult to add new ones.

-**Mitigation:** Develop two distinct Utilities (e.g., for VS Code and Cursor) during the V2 phase.
+**Mitigation:** Develop two distinct Utilities (e.g., for GitHub Copilot and Cursor) during the V2 phase.
 The process of building two will expose any flaws in the core integration logic, allowing for refinement before the design is locked in.

 ## Risk: Poor Performance on Large Libraries
 With thousands of prompts, compilation and deployment could become slow.